opencast/opencast/docs/guides/developer/docs/infrastructure/maven-repository.md

 #### Pushing to Maven Central

-Opencast previously hosted our own Maven repository at nexus.opencast.org, however starting with Opencast 6.6 we are transitioning to using Maven Central.
+Opencast hosts its maven artifacts on Maven Central.
 There are a few steps prior to being able to push to Sonatype's repo:

 - Create a GPG key, and push the public key to a key server
 - Sign up for an account on [Sonatype's JIRA instance](https://issues.sonatype.org)